 SEE: A Show at Fringe Arts

 “The Fringe” is based inside a 1903 Fire Pumping Station, the first of its kind in the country.
-Due to the rise of early 20th century 30-story skyscrapers, the station was engineered to create enough pressure for water to reach the highest floors.
+The station created enough pressure so water could reach the highest floors of newly built, early 20th century, 30-story skyscrapers.

 Decommissioned in the 1950’s and vacant until 2012, “this building used to save lives and now it will enrich lives,” says David Harrison, VP, who points out the cast iron pipes and pressure gauges kept as architectural elements.

 With year-round programming, classes, concerts, and events in a 240-seat theater– not to mention a soaring bar/restaurant designed for live entertainment priced for starving artists to billionaires, Fringe Arts brings offbeat-theater-loving mobs to this special spot under the Ben Franklin Bridge on the Delaware River.
 Consult website for shows and times.